falkodev/feathers-nuxt-docker-app/README.md

 ### 3.2 Usual process [&#x2B06;](#contents)

 Run simply `make` to start on development mode.
+The backend part is accessible on `http://localhsot:8080` (not much here apart from the routes documentation), and the frontend on `http://localhsot:3000`.

 You can also look at the Makefile for other possible commands.
 The next section explains what commands to run.

 <a id="4"></a>